emberjs/website/source/blog/2019-02-18-ember-3-8-released.md

 Ember.js is the core framework for building ambitious web applications.

 ### Changes in Ember.js 3.8
 Ember.js 3.8 is an incremental, backwards compatible release of Ember with bugfixes, performance improvements, and minor deprecations.
-There is two (2) new feature, COUNT (#) deprecations, and COUNT (#) bugfixes in this version.
+There is two (2) new feature, four (4) deprecations, and COUNT (#) bugfixes in this version.

 #### New Features (2)